mrapp/dsp/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

+>> The probability his brother was identical is 29.4%.

+>> We are looking for the chance his twin was identical given he had a twin.
+Or P(A|B) where A is the event “has an identical twin” and B is “has a twin”.
+Bayes’ rule tells us:

+>> P(A|B) = P(B|A) P(A) / P(B)

->> The chance his brother was indentical is 29.4%.
-This is found by dividing the unconditional chance he had a indentical brother by the total chance he had a twin.
-(1/300)/(1/125+1/300).
+>> Note that P(B|A) in words is “the probability of he has a twin given you he has an identical twin”.
+This is plainly 1 since A implies B. This leaves the ratio of the unconditional chance he had an identical twin by the total chance he had a twin or (1/300)/(1/125+1/300).

 ---